Y Combinator survey confirms what we already know — female founders are too often victims of sexual harassment

 First Round Capital is another investor to recently poll its founders on issues of sexual misconduct.
 Similarly, the early-stage investor found that half of the 869 founders polled were harassed or knew a victim of workplace harassment.

-As for Callisto, the 7-year-old non-profit said it will launch Callisto for founders, a new tool that will support founders.
+As for Callisto, the 7-year-old non-profit said it will launch Callisto for founders, a new tool that will support victims.
 Using Callisto, founders can record the identities of perpetrators in the tech and VC industry.
 The company will collect the information and refer victims to a lawyer who will provide free advice and the option to share their information with other victims of the same perpetrator.
 From there, victims can decide if they want to go public together with their accusations.

-Tech’s widespread sexual harassment problem is not new, but more women and victims of harassment have come forward in recent years as the #MeToo movement encourages them to name their perpetrators.
+Tech’s widespread sexual harassment problem is not new, but more women and victims of harassment have come forward in recent years as the #MeToo movement encourages them to name their harassers.
 Justin Caldbeck, formerly of Binary Capital, and former SoFi chief executive officer Mike Cagney are among the Silicon Valley elite to be ousted amid allegations of sexual misconduct in the #MeToo era.